smithgeek/voyager-documentation/docs/validation.md

 ## Errors

 By default Voyager will return a 400 `BadRequest` if a validation rule fails.
-It uses the `Results.ValidationProblem` response object and includes all of the validation errors.
+It uses the [Results.ValidationProblem](https://learn.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.http.results.validationproblem?view=aspnetcore-7.0) method and includes all of the validation errors.

 If you want to handle the errors yourself or perform some other custom error handling, just add a `ValidationResult` parameter to your endpoint method.